Juan Soto overcomes JRod, contract talk to win HR Derby – KION546

 AP Sports Writer

-The 23-year-old Soto hit 53 total homers, beating each of his three opponents by one homer in the midseason power showcase.
-Soto was locked in at the plate even after spending an hour earlier at Dodger Stadium answering repeated questions about his possible departure from the Nats after turning down a huge contract extension.
+The 23-year-old Soto hit 53 total homers, beating each of his three opponents by one homer while hitting second each time in the midseason power showcase.
+Soto was locked in at the plate even after spending an hour earlier at Chavez Ravine answering repeated questions about his possible departure from the Nats after turning down a $440 million offer.

 “It feels amazing.
-It feels tiring,” Soto said.
+It feels tiring,” said Soto, a reserve on the NL All-Star team for Tuesday’s Midsummer Classic.
 “I just tried to concentrate to square off the balls, because I know I have the power.”

+With a big celebratory bat flip after the final homer dropped into the stands, Soto became the second-youngest Home Run Derby winner in baseball history — by a single day.
+At 23 years and 266 days old, Soto is only one day older than Juan González was when he won in 1993.

-Soto beat Cleveland’s José Ramírez 18-17 in the first round before getting past 42-year-old Albert Pujols 16-15 to reach the final.
+Soto hit a 482-foot blast to right-center while beating Cleveland’s José Ramírez 18-17 in the first round, and he got past 42-year-old Albert Pujols 16-15 to reach the final.

+Rodríguez was even more impressive in the first two rounds while signaling his arrival on baseball’s biggest stages, particularly when he knocked off two-time defending champion Pete Alonso of the Mets 31-23 in the second round.
+Only four players had managed to hit 30 homers in a single Derby round before the Mariners’ 21-year-old phenom did it twice, and he finished the night with 81 of them.

+“What did I show the fans?
+Who I am,” said Rodríguez, who made his big league debut on April 8 and hit his first career homer on May 1.
+“A little bit of my style, of who I am.
+I think they know a little bit now.”

-Soto then started slowly while batting second behind the Mariners’ 21-year-old phenom in the final round, failing to hit his first homer until his 10th swing.
-He eventually caught fire to win a lively Derby that began with an on-field pyrotechnics display that spooked the competitors.
+In the final-round matchup between Dominican-born friends who sometimes play “Call of Duty” together, Soto started slowly while batting second, failing to hit his first homer until his 10th swing.
+He eventually caught fire to win a lively Derby that began with an on-field pyrotechnic flame display that spooked the competitors.

-Soto’s longest homer of the night traveled 471 feet, and he hit the winning 415-foot homer with 20 seconds of bonus time to spare, then whipped his bat in the air before being swarmed by other Dominican All-Stars.
+Soto hit the winning 415-foot homer with 20 seconds of bonus time to spare, then whipped his bat in the air before being swarmed by other Dominican All-Stars.
+His homers traveled a total of 5.41 miles.

+Soto earns a $1 million prize — a whole lot more than his $700,000 salary this season — and another highlight on his resume as his time with Washington possibly nears an end.
+Soto started his day at Dodger Stadium answering rapid-fire questions in two languages about his future, with agent Scott Boras standing right next to him throughout the grilling.

+“I’m a lone survivor,” Soto said with a laugh.
+“I’ve been going through all this stuff, and I’m still here standing up and with my chin up, all the time.
+And that shows you I can go through anything.”

 “Right now, I’m not even thinking about it,” Soto said while hoisting the trophy over his head.
 “I’m a champion, and I will be a champion for the Nationals.”